PastIn Person

 Paige V. and Henry N. Butler Chair in Law and Economics at George Mason University Antonin Scalia Law School

-Bruce H. Kobayashi is the Paige V. and Henry N. Butler Chair in Law and Economics at George Mason University Antonin Scalia Law School.
-He focuses on issues related to law and economics.
+Bruce H. Kobayashi holds the Paige V. and Henry N. Butler Chair in Law and Economics at George Mason University Antonin Scalia Law School.

 Carl Szabo